ameysunu/-Developer-Circles-Community-Challenge/README.md

 )
 }
 ```
 Now, let's begin exporting this function for our **index.js** to render it.
-You can export this by calling ``export default App``.
+You can export this by calling the ``export default App``.
 Here App is our function, which we shall be importing for rendering or to any other component which might want to use it.
-Call this at after the function at the end.
+Call this after the function at the end.
 At this point, if you have moved everything from our **index.js** file to **App.jsx**, the **index.js** file would look like this:

 ```
 import React from "react";